1116574/wtp-nlp-impediments/readme.md

 }
 ```

+# What it did
+The `affected` field is a list of sequential metro stops on which metro runs according to parsed service alert.
+In this case, last 3 stations arent on that list - Trocka, Zacisze, Szwedzka.
+Trains on this segment were stopped and dont run.
+If a central part of the line was to be closed, then you would see two `conditions` both with status loop, each covering appropriate leg of the remeaning line.
+See Warsaw metro diagram <a href="https://www.wtp.waw.pl/wp-content/uploads/sites/2/2020/02/szynowa.png">here, on their website (blue lines are metro)</a>, or see the in-repo <a href="diagram.png">technical diagram</a>.

 # How it works
 1. The network component pools RSS for metro service updates.
 If one is found, a call to mkuran's GTFS-RT service is made.
 Long story short, RSS does not include reuired data, and mkuran already went ahead and wrote html parser for the transport authority website<blockquote>
     Alternatively, you can include custom text with `-t` flag